-Another interesting implementation of the ECC over the field GF(p) on a 16-bit microcomputer was introduced in [9].
-They have designed a practical cryptographic library, which supports the elliptic curve arithmetic operations, the digital signature generation and verification, and the Secure Hash Algorithm SHA-1.
-Their target processor was Mitsubishi's 10-MHz, 16-bit microcomputer M16C, which has been used in various applications in mobile telecommunication systems, e.g., cellular phones, pagers, etc. They designed two independent integer arithmetic modules: one for executing the modular arithmetic operations with respect to a fixed prime p and the other for general integer routines which accept any positive integers with arbitrary length for wider applicability.
-Their goal was here to support not only the ECC but also the RSA.
-They have reported a speed of 150 ms for generating a 160-bit ECDSA signature and 630 ms for verifying the signature.
-Total code size was 4 kilobytes, including the SHA-1.
-There are much faster implementations of the ECC [12], however, these implementations are obtained on high-end microprocessors.
+Another interesting implementation of the ECC over the field GF(p) on a 16-bit micro-computer was introduced in [6].
+A practical cryptographic library has been designed, which supports the elliptic curve arithmetic operations, the digital signature generation and verification, and the secure hash algorithm SHA-1.
+Their target processor was Mitsubishi's 10 MHz, 16-bit microcomputer M16C, which has been used in various applications in mobile telecommunication systems, e.g. cellular phones, pagers, etc. They designed two independent integer arithmetic modules: one for executing the modular arithmetic operations with respect to a fixed prime p, and the other for general integer routines which accept any positive integers with arbitrary length for wider applicability.
+Their goal here was to support not only the ECC but also the RSA.
+They have reported a speed of 150ms for generating a 160-bit ECDSA signature, and 630ms for verifying the signature.
+The total code size was 4 kbyte, including the SHA-1.
+There are much faster implementations of the ECC [7], although these implementations are obtained on high-end microproc-